kubeflow/examples/jpx-tokyo-stock-exchange-kaggle-competition/README.md

 ## Section 1: Overview

-1. KFP Pipeline: Kubeflow lightweight component method
+1. Vanilla KFP Pipeline: Kubeflow lightweight component method

    To get started, visit the Kubeflow Pipelines [documentation](https://www.kubeflow.org/docs/components/pipelines/sdk/) to get acquainted with what pipelines are, its components, pipeline metrics and how to pass data between components in a pipeline.
    There are different ways to build out a pipeline component as mentioned [here](https://www.kubeflow.org/docs/components/pipelines/sdk/build-pipeline/#building-pipeline-components).
    In the following example, we are going to use the lightweight python functions based components for building our Kubeflow pipeline.

-2. Kale Pipeline
+2. Kale KFP Pipeline

    To get started, visit Kale's [documentation](https://docs.arrikto.com/user/kale/index.html) to get acquainted with the Kale user interface (UI) from a Jupyter Notebook, [notebook cell annotation](https://docs.arrikto.com/user/kale/jupyterlab/annotate.html) and how to create a machine learning pipeline using Kale.
    In the following example, we are going to use the Kale JupyterLab Extension to building our Kubeflow pipeline.

-## Section 2: To download data to be used for the KFP and Kale Pipeline
+## Section 2: Prepare environment for data download

 1. Open your Kubeflow Cluster, create a Notebook Server and connect to it.